italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 Figure 5.2 Diagram for hitless multi-layer reversion

 The steps illustrated in the previous figure are detailed here:

-1. ROADM1 detects the optical signal is up again on the previously broken fiber and notifies O-PNC
+- step 1.
+ROADM1 detects the optical signal is up again on the previously broken fiber and notifies O-PNC

-2. O-PNC notifies MDSC of the fiber up event
+- step 2.
+O-PNC notifies MDSC of the fiber up event

-3. MDSC requires P-PNC to move the affected IP service(s) to an alternative/backup path (this path may vary according to the scenarios explained later).
+- step 3.
+MDSC requires P-PNC to move the affected IP service(s) to an alternative/backup path (this path may vary according to the scenarios explained later).
 Being a hitless switch, it is necessary to avoid loss of service

-4. P-PNC signals R1 to switch the IP service(s) to the alternative/backup path
+- step 4.
+P-PNC signals R1 to switch the IP service(s) to the alternative/backup path

-5. R1 switches the service(s) to the alternative/backup path and notifies P-PNC
+- step 5.
+R1 switches the service(s) to the alternative/backup path and notifies P-PNC

-6. P-PNC confirms the switch to MDSC
+- step 6.
+P-PNC confirms the switch to MDSC

-7. MDSC instructs O-PNC to disable the optical protection path (which may vary according to the scenarios detailed later) and activate again the optical primary path
+- step 7.
+MDSC instructs O-PNC to disable the optical protection path (which may vary according to the scenarios detailed later) and activate again the optical primary path

-8. O-PNC instructs both ROADM1 and ROADM2 to disable the optical protection path and activate the primary one
+- step 8.
+O-PNC instructs both ROADM1 and ROADM2 to disable the optical protection path and activate the primary one

-9. ROADM1 and ROADM2 acknowledge to O-PNC
+- step 9.
+ROADM1 and ROADM2 acknowledge to O-PNC

-10. O-PNC acknowledges to MDSC
+- step 10.
+O-PNC acknowledges to MDSC

-11. MDSC requires P-PNC to revert the IP service(s) back to the primary path
+- step 11.
+MDSC requires P-PNC to revert the IP service(s) back to the primary path

-12. P-PNC signals R1 to switch the IP service(s) to primary path
+- step 12.
+P-PNC signals R1 to switch the IP service(s) to primary path

-13. R1 switches and acknowledges to P-PNC
+- step 13.
+R1 switches and acknowledges to P-PNC

-14. P-PNC acknowledges to MDSC.
+- step 14.
+P-PNC acknowledges to MDSC.

 {: #conclusions}